This post may contain affiliate links. Please see our full Disclosure Policy for details.

 Artificial Crochet flowers from Etsy.

-Artificial Flowers in fish bowl from Blue Paris Flowers.
+Artificial Flowers in fish bowl from Etsy.

 Use fabric dye to make colorful dried flowers arrangement by Oh Yay Studio.
 It is great to use as a spring vase filler idea.